Thormod/DockerNodeMicroservices/readme.md

  ```
  npm install
  ```
- * Then you need to change the url from the ´api_gateway/api/gateway.js´with your docker ip or localhost if is the case:
+ * Then you need to change the 'url' variable from the ´api_gateway/api/gateway.js´ file with your docker ip or localhost if is the case:
  ``` javascript
  var url = 'http://192.168.99.100';
  ```
- * Change also the test url ´test/test.js´:
+ * Change also the 'url' variable inside the test ´test/test.js´ file:
  ``` javascript
  const url = 'http://192.168.99.100:8080';
   ```